arciisine/npx-types-plugin/README.md

 ![Shebang](https://github.com/arciisine/vscode-npx-scripts/raw/master/images/shebang.gif)

+The `nodesh-shebang` will provide support for a `nodesh` declaration.

 ## Type Acquisition

 During the editing process, the plugin will attempt to assist with acquiring types.
-If a file with an `npx` shebang is opened, or an `npx` shebang is added to a file, the plugin will check the referenced `npm` module with types, and if found, prompt to add.
+If a file with an `npx` shebang is opened, or an `npx` shebang is added to a file, the plugin will check the referenced `npm` module.
+If the module contains types, the user will be prompted to add a type reference to the script.

 ![Acquisition](https://github.com/arciisine/vscode-npx-scripts/raw/master/images/acquisition.gif)